Sieyalixnet/Cesium_Vue_React_Template/readme.md

 npm run b
 ```

 It is same in React_Cesium_template.
-I provide a draw button in Vue template that draw an polygon with Geojson.
+I provide a draw button in Vue template that draw a polygon with Geojson.